City of Denison COVID-19 Response and Resources

 Temporary Aid Program (TAP) at 210 South 25th Street is open to anyone living in Crawford County who has a need for food.
-During the COVID-19 pandemic, no card from the Courthouse is needed, and no application will need to be filled out.
 T.A.P. is continuing their service on Monday and Thursday mornings from 9 a.m. to 12:00 p.m. (noon).
 They ask that only one household member visit the building.
 They will be given a pre-boxed selection of food items.
 Citizens are asked to remember proper social distancing when entering the building.

 Monetary and food donations are greatly appreciated, as are household and personal items such as body soap, shampoo and conditioner, laundry soap, and dish soap.
 However, no other items are accepted at this time.
 Donations of groceries may be taken to the back door.
 Monetary donations may also be left at the back door or mailed to: T.A.P., PO Box 121; Denison, Iowa 51442.

 Crawford County Hunger Fighters has been moving forward during this time through an incredible effort with Hunger Fighters, TAP, The Crawford County Ministerial Association, our local government, and a small army of enthusiastic volunteers.

 The Hunger Fighters are distributing food every other Tuesday from 3 to 6 p.m. at 20th Street Elementary School.
 People who need assistance with food will drive up and volunteers will bring the food to the cars.
 They will have two lines open to help facilitate the distribution, and multiple people directing traffic.

 They can deliver food to those who do not have a way to come to the school for food pick up.
 Anyone who needs home delivery should call Pastor Jose Guerra at 712-269-6573.